GoogleCloudPlatform/terraform-google-enterprise-genai/0-bootstrap/README.md

    ```

 1. (Optional) Run `terraform plan` to verify that state is configured correctly.
 You should see no changes from the previous state.
 1. Clone the policy repo and copy contents of policy-library to new repo.
-Clone the repo at the same level of the `terraform-example-foundation` folder.
+Clone the repo at the same level of the `terraform-google-enterprise-genai` folder.

    ```bash
    cd ../..